 1. Increased habitat diversity for flora and fauna

-Agroforestry creates heterogeneous landscapes that support a wide range of plant and animal species by integrating trees, shrubs, and herbaceous crops within agricultural systems (Udawatta et.al., 2019).
+Agroforestry creates heterogeneous landscapes that support a wide range of plant and animal species by integrating trees, shrubs, and herbaceous crops within agricultural systems (Udawatta etal., 2019).
 This structural complexity increases vertical and horizontal habitat diversity, providing food, shelter, and breeding sites for diverse taxa.
 Studies indicate that agroforestry landscapes can support 50–80% of the biodiversity found in natural forests, making them crucial for conservation efforts in human-dominated ecosystems.
 Tree-based farming systems contribute to habitat restoration by providing microhabitats that are absent in monoculture farms.
 The presence of multiple vegetation layers attracts a variety of bird, insect, and mammal species, improving overall species richness.
 A study in Central America found that silvopastoral landscapes contained 30% more bird species compared to conventional pastures.
-Agroforestry also supports soil-dwelling organisms such as earthworms and beneficial microbes, which enhance nutrient cycling and soil structure (Singh et.al., 2024).
+Agroforestry also supports soil-dwelling organisms such as earthworms and beneficial microbes, which enhance nutrient cycling and soil structure (Singh etal., 2024).

 2. Agroforestry as a refuge for pollinators and beneficial insects

 Declining pollinator populations pose a significant threat to global food security, as over 75% of leading food crops depend on pollination services.
 Agroforestry provides diverse floral resources and nesting sites, supporting pollinator diversity and abundance throughout the year.
 Research in tropical cacao agroforestry systems found that pollinator diversity was 40% higher compared to monoculture plantations, leading to increased fruit set and yield.
 Agroforestry also enhances natural pest control by attracting predatory insects, birds, and bats that help regulate pest populations.
-Studies show that shade-grown coffee agroforestry systems harbor significantly higher populations of insectivorous birds, reducing coffee borer beetle infestations by up to 50%.
+Studies show that shade-grown coffee agroforestry systems harbour significantly higher populations of insectivorous birds, reducing coffee borer beetle infestations by up to 50%.
 Similarly, windbreaks and hedgerows support spider and beetle species that predate on crop pests, reducing reliance on chemical pesticides.

 3. Impact on genetic diversity and conservation of native species